 Our team diagnoses and treats a wide range of conditions and disorders, including:

 At your consultation, your dermatologist will examine you and determine what treatment, if any, is needed.
+Most of our dermatology practices treat adults only.

 Services

-Our dermatology team run a number of clinics for the following treatments and services.
 Not every procedure is available in all our hospitals.
 Please check with your preferred location to confirm that the treatment you seek is carried out there.

-- nurse treatment clinics
+Nurse treatment clinics

-- surgical procedures (such as biopsies and mole removals)
+Surgical procedures (such as biopsies and mole removals)

 Patients with skin conditions are usually treated with creams and ointments, which are applied to the skin, however sometimes, other forms of treatment are needed.